Comparing Zoom, Microsoft Teams and Google Meet

 Depending on if you need to organise big online company video meetings or just smaller meetings, the allowed amount of people in your video conferencing tool could be a make-or-break point for you.

 - Google Meet: You can use Google Meet to talk with more than one person at the same time.
-Meetings can include up to 100 people with G Suite Basic.
-You can invite 150 persons with G Suite Business and up to 250 with the G Suite Enterprise license.
-Until 30th september 2020, all G Suite customers can make use of the limit of 250 persons.
+Meetings can include up to 100 people with Business Starter, formerly G Suite Basic.
+You can invite 150 persons with Business Starter and up to 250 with the Enterprise license.

 - Zoom: there's a maximum of 100 participants (including the host) per meeting.
 If you want to invite more people, you should change your plan and pay more.
 You can then host up to 500 participants, when you purchase the "large meeting" add-on.